|Natalie Jabangwe (CEO)|

 See also USSDs in Zimbabwe.

-EcoCash was launched on September 29, 2011 and has since then witnessed unprecedented growth of the facility since its inception.
-On its launch, the platform was essentially a mobile money transfer facility but there were plans shelved for the future meant to integrate the facility with with services like DSTV, open up the platform to work with other banks other than Steward Bank which at the time was still known as TN Bank.
-Since the lauch of the product, it is estimated that the platform has handled over US$4,5 billion with over 170 million transactions processed.
+EcoCash was launched on 29 September 2011 and has since then witnessed an unprecedented growth of the facility since its inception.
+On its launch, the platform was essentially a mobile money transfer facility but there were plans shelved for the future meant to integrate the facility with services like DSTV, open up the platform to work with other banks other than Steward Bank which at the time was still known as TN Bank.
+Since the launch of the product, it is estimated that the platform has handled over US$4,5 billion with over 170 million transactions processed.